jjvanzon/Circular-Language-Spec/spec/introduction.md

 Splitting up Ideas
 ------------------

-Something that might play a role in software development, could be splitting up a larger idea into smaller ideas.
+Something that might play a role in software development, is splitting up a larger idea into smaller ideas.

 ![](images/Circle%20Language%20Spec%20Introduction.001.png)